 6. Avoid Sudden Movements

 This especially goes for the new cockatoo in your home.
 Being that they are already in a new environment, they are easily startled and may cause a problem with the human.

 New pet cockatoos owners should ensure they keep calm and reduce sudden movements.
-This will help keep the bird calm without having to look over its shoulder constantly.
+This will help keep the bird calm without it having to look over its shoulder constantly.

-You should also try and reduce too many gestures around the bird, which may be translated as threatening.
+You should also try to reduce too many gestures around the bird, which may be translated as threatening.
 If this happens, the bird may go into protective mode, and the results will not be good in terms of the bond that you need to create.